Vinfall/UserScripts/README.md

 3. Change page, and repeat 2
 4. Combine those CSV manually
 5. (For Excel usage) change file encoding to UTF-8 BOM, or dumb Excel won't recognize CJK characters

+It's possible to do *delta update* as length votes are generally static and should not change unless you do that explicitly.

 #### Bugs & Todo